stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Safeguard-Interrelationships.md

 ___

-## CIS v8.0 Safeguard 5.1: Establish and Maintain an Inventory of Accounts
+## Safeguard 5.1: Establish and Maintain an Inventory of Accounts

 **Dependencies:** 2.01